jshubham2304/first_impression/README.md

 This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
-# first_impression

 ## Running the Project Locally

 To run this project on your local machine, you must configure your Firebase credentials.